 Severe Weather Warning

-for DAMAGING, LOCALLY DESTRUCTIVE WINDS and HEAVY RAINFALL
+for DAMAGING WINDS and HEAVY RAINFALL

 The Department of Fire and Emergency Services advises that people should: